List of people who have run across Australia: Chris Turnbull

 On 16 September 2023, Chris Turnbull a 39-year-old from the Northern Beaches of Sydney became the fastest person to run from Perth to Sydney and the second fastest in either direction.
 He completed the journey in 39 days, 8 hours and 1 minute and covered 3,864 kilometres.
 He started his run at Cottesloe Beach in Perth, Western Australia, at 5am (GMT+8) on 8 August 2023 and finished at Manly Beach in Sydney, New South Wales, at 3:01pm (AEST +10) on 16 September 2023.

 Lambros

 In 2024, Stefan and Lachlan Lamble, a brother duo better known by their collective social media handle Lambros, ran approximately 3,360 km from Perth to Melbourne to raise money for cancer research.
 The duo attracted more than 522,000 Instagram followers and more than 10 million YouTube views.
 They also garnered mainstream press.
 Additionally, they were the first brothers to run across Australia in recorded history, raising A$212,628 for cancer research as of June 2024.
 They completed their journey in 85 days despite injuries such as stress fractures, achilles tendinitis, and a torn meniscus.

+Sean Bell

+On Sunday, March 10, 2024, Sean Bell started running from gate 2 at the MCG in Melbourne at 5:04am (AEDT).
+He then proceeded to the A1, running up Australia’s east coast to Sydney and Brisbane, before turning left at Townsville and heading west to Mt Isa.
+Sean then ran to Darwin and Broome before heading south towards Perth, reaching 10,000km (6,214 mi) in 118 days, 2 hours and 4 minutes between Geraldton and Perth.
+Sean then continued through Perth to Adelaide via the Goldfields and the Nullarbor before returning to gate 2 of the MCG in Melbourne at 5:30pm (AEST) on Thursday August 22, 2024, completing the full circumnavigation of Australia in 165 days, 13 hours and 26 minutes, having run a total distance of 13,964.11km (8,676.89 mi).
+Bell had no rest days and maintained an overall daily average of 84.34km (52.4 mi).
+Bell's journey raised over $177,000 for Make-A-Wish Australia.

+Bell reached the historical benchmark distance of 13,383km in 158 days, 16 hours and 52 minutes, surpassing the previous fastest time of 169 days, 15 hours and 31 minutes, set by Dave Alley.

+Chad Aziz

+On Wednesday, 20 May 2026, Chad Aziz started running from Cottesloe Beach in Perth, and finished 62 days later at Archer Park in Bondi Beach, Sydney.
+Aziz became a Guinness World Record holder for being the youngest person to ever run across Australia, completed at the age of 20.
+He also ran with the goal of raising $100,000 for a youth mental health charity Zero2Hero.